Andi Oliver

-Andrea "Andi" Oliver (born 1964) is a British chef, television and radio broadcaster, and former singer.
-She is best known for her appearances on the BBC cooking show the Great British Menu.
+Andrea Oliver (born 26 May 1963) is a British chef, television and radio broadcaster, and former singer.
+She is best known for her appearances on the BBC TV cooking show Great British Menu.
+She is the author of the book The Pepperpot Diaries: Stories From My Caribbean Table, published in 2023.

+Early life

+Oliver was born in London to Antiguan parents and brought up in Bury St Edmunds, Suffolk, from the age of 10.
+Her father served in the Royal Air Force and was based at RAF Honington, and her mother taught at a primary school in the town.

 Early career

-Oliver is a former member of the band Rip Rig + Panic who appeared on an episode of Series 1 of The Young Ones.
-She used to co-host the Channel 4 television show Baadasss TV alongside Ice-T and frequently appears on the BBC World Service and the BBC's annual coverage of the Glastonbury Festival.
+Oliver is a former member of the band Rip Rig + Panic who appeared in an episode of Series 1 of The Young Ones.
+She used to co-host the Channel 4 television show Baadasss TV alongside Ice-T, and frequently appears on the BBC World Service and the BBC's annual coverage of the Glastonbury Festival.

+For four years she ran a successful ephemeral restaurant, The Moveable Feast.
+After being creative director of The Birdcage pub on London's Colombia Road, she launched her own restaurant at The Jackdaw and Star, a renovated pub in the heart of Homerton.
+She opened her award-winning restaurant, Andi's, in 2016, and in 2020 created her newest food project entitled Wadadli Kitchen.

 Other music projects

-After 1983, Oliver became involved in Kalimba, an African inspired band.
+After 1983, Andi became involved in Kalimba, an African-inspired band.
 In 1990 she joined forces with her brother, forming the Mighty Hog.

-In April 2007, she started presenting a six-part cookery show Neneh and Andi Dish it Up with her friend Neneh Cherry for BBC2.
+In April 2007, she began presenting a six-part cookery show, Neneh and Andi Dish it Up, with her friend Neneh Cherry for BBC2.